revaturelabs/interviewquestions/Python/Python-Datatypes/Number.md

   ---

-17.Predict the output of the following code?
+17.Predict the output of the following code.

 ```python
 a=0b101